Personality Dell'Arte

 Physical theater sees theme as characters of a play, types of a personal inner scenario in which highly theatrical events keep happening: conflicts, alliances, crescendo, development of themes, amplifications, resolutions, dramatic peaks and happy or tragic endings.

-In the everyday unfolding of our life, through the various relationships in which we are involved, many roles appears.
+In the everyday unfolding of our life, through the various relationships in which we are involved, many roles appear.
 Some of them are recurrent and very familiar, others might be more unknown or problematic, at the point of remaining in the background, hiding from awareness.
-Some have developed in response to traumatic events or unmet needs, others are holding the precious connection with deep desires and potential of the person.
+Some have developed in response to traumatic events or unmet needs, others are holding the precious connection with deep desires and potentials of the person.

 In Psychodrama the person is encouraged to bring these roles into the light of awareness and explore them through play.

-The amplification and play of the different roles often bring humor into the personal process.
-Playing a problematic role of our personality deepens the somatic experience, sometimes bringing the role to its grotesque nature, when we can fully realize the depth and intensity of their urgencies as well as their intrinsic paradoxes.
+The amplification and the play of the different roles often bring humor into the personal process.
+Playing a problematic role of our personality deepens the somatic experience, sometimes bringing the role to its grotesque nature, when we can fully realize the depth and intensity of their drives and urges, as well as their intrinsic paradoxes.
 The protagonist of the Psychodrama can stage their personality with the support of the group and witness the inner drama of their psyche, which can be seen and transposed through the lenses of the theatre genres.
 Tragedy, Melodrama, Satyre, Absurd and, very often, Comedy!

 Welcome to the theatre of the psyche!